rubyworks/spectroscope/README.md

       end
     end

-Spectrum only handle the specification structure, it does not provide an assertions system.
+Spectroscope only handle the specification structure, it does not provide an assertions system.
 For that use any of a number of available libraries, such [Assay-RSpec](http://rubyworks.github.com/assay-rspec) or [AE](http://rubyworks.github.com/ae).
 You can require these in a helper script, or in Ruby Test configuration (see below).